scottfox95/ScottFoxColorWizard/replit.md

 ## Recent Changes

+- **July 2025**: Switched from Image API to Responses API to match ChatGPT's multimodal approach - now processes uploaded images and text prompts together for more accurate results
 - **January 2025**: Updated to use OpenAI's latest gpt-image-1 model for improved image generation quality and better text rendering in coloring pages (replacing DALL-E 3)

 ## System Architecture